A Constructive Characterization of Optimal Bundling: Introduction

 \section{Introduction}

-The optimal bundling problem—designing a menu of bundles and prices to maximize profit—is a fundamental question for multi-product firms.
+The optimal bundling problem---designing a menu of bundles and prices to maximize profit---is a fundamental question for multi-product firms.
 Despite decades of research, the problem remains remarkably intractable.
 Early work focused on multidimensional type settings with additive values (\cite{mcafee1987}, \cite{manelli2006}, \cite{manelli2007}), where the complexity of characterizing optimal mechanisms led researchers to seek special cases and approximations.
-Relatively general results are either obtained by characterizing properties of but not constructing optimal mechanisms (\cite{daskalakis2017}) or by focusing on finite types (\cite{bergemann2021}).
-More recent analyses have restricted attention to one-dimensional type spaces but allowed for non-additive values (\cite{haghpanah2021when}, \cite{ghili2023characterization}, \cite{yang2023nested}), trading off the dimensionality of private information for richer substitution and complementarity patterns across products.
+Relatively general results are either obtained by characterizing properties of and certifying certain optimal mechanisms (\cite{daskalakis2017}) or by focusing on finite types (\cite{bergemann2021}, \cite{kwak2026separate}).
+More recent analyses have restricted attention to one-dimensional type spaces but allowed for non-additive values (\cite{ghili2023characterization}, \cite{yang2023nested}), trading off the dimensionality of private information for richer substitution and complementarity patterns across products.

 Even with consumer heterogeneity restricted to a single dimension, the seller's optimization over $2^n$ possible bundles when selling goods $\{1,...,n\}$ remains a formidable mechanism design challenge.
-The difficulty lies not just in the combinatorial explosion of options, but in ensuring that the resulting allocation satisfies incentive compatibility constraints.
+The difficulty lies not just in the number of possible bundles, but in ensuring that the resulting allocation satisfies incentive compatibility constraints.
 Consequently, the literature has often imposed additional structure to make the problem tractable, restricting attention to specific menu structures like pure bundling (offering only the grand bundle) or nested bundling (offering a sequence of increasingly comprehensive packages).